lanl/c2nova/README.md

 The current implementation of `c2nova` is rather crude.
 It therefore exhibits a number of limitations:

-* 1-D and 2-D arrays are not yet implemented.
+* 1-D arrays must have a constant number of elements.
+2-D arrays are not yet implemented.

 * `for` loops need to be expressed directly in Nova: `CUFor(i, IntConst(1), IntConst(10), IntConst(1));`…`CuForEnd();`.